Curt Flood: Challenging the reserve clause

-After twelve years in the major leagues, I do not feel I am a piece of property to be bought and sold irrespective of my wishes.
-I believe that any system which produces that result violates my basic rights as a citizen and is inconsistent with the laws of the United States and of the several States.

-It is my desire to play baseball in 1970, and I am capable of playing.
-I have received a contract offer from the Philadelphia club, but I believe I have the right to consider offers from other clubs before making any decision.
-I, therefore, request that you make known to all Major League clubs my feelings in this matter, and advise them of my availability for the 1970 season.

 Flood was influenced by the events of the 1960s that took place in the United States.
 According to Marvin Miller, Flood told the executive board of the players' union, "I think the change in black consciousness in recent years has made me more sensitive to injustice in every area of my life."
 However, he added that he was challenging the reserve clause primarily as a major league ballplayer.

 Flood v.
 Kuhn

 Commissioner Kuhn denied Flood's request for free agency, citing the propriety of the reserve clause and its inclusion in Flood's 1969 contract.
 On January 16, 1970, Flood filed a $1 million lawsuit against Kuhn and Major League Baseball, alleging violation of federal antitrust laws.
 Flood likened the reserve clause to slavery.
-Among those testifying on his behalf were former players Jackie Robinson and Hank Greenberg, and former owner Bill Veeck; no active players testified, nor did any attend the trial.
-Although players' union representatives had voted unanimously to support Flood, rank-and-file players were strongly divided, with many avid supporters of the management position.
+Among those testifying on his behalf were former players Jackie Robinson and Hank Greenberg, and former owner Bill Veeck.
+Although players' union representatives had voted unanimously to support Flood, rank-and-file players were divided, with many players believing that eliminating the reserve clause would hurt the game.
+Notably, Carl Yastrzemski stated that: "Personally, I am against what Curt Flood is trying to do because it would ruin the game."

+Notable players who openly supported Flood included Dick Allen and former teammate Lou Brock.
+Several bench players supported Flood as well, including pitcher Pete Richert who stated, "As far as I'm concerned, I think Curt Flood deserves a lot of praise.
+He has guts.
+I don't know if I could give up a good salary for a principle.
+I'm behind him."
+Additionally, former Dodgers star pitcher Sandy Koufax, who staged a highly-publicized joint holdout with teammate Don Drysdale before the 1966 season, praised Flood: "I have to give Curt the greatest amount of credit for believing in what he's doing.
+At the salary he's making, that's the kind of money which he's never going to get back."

 Flood v.
 Kuhn (407 U.S. 258) was argued before the Supreme Court on March 20, 1972.
 Flood's attorney, former Supreme Court Justice Arthur Goldberg, asserted that the reserve clause depressed wages and limited players to one team for life.
 Major League Baseball's counsel, Louis Hoynes, countered that if Flood won his case, "it would be a shambles."
 On June 19, 1972, the Supreme Court, invoking the principle of stare decisis ("to stand by things decided"), ruled 5–3 in favor of Major League Baseball, citing as precedent a 1922 ruling in Federal Baseball Club v.
 National League (259 U.S. 200).
 Justice Lewis Powell recused himself owing to his ownership of stock in Anheuser-Busch, which owned the Cardinals.